UCB-stat-159-f25/final-group06/README.md

 To execute all notebooks, run:
 make all

-To save notebooks as pdfs into `pdf_builds` directory, run:
+To generate notebook pdfs, run:
-make pdfs
+myst build `notebook_name`.ipynb --pdf

 ## Package Structure